 The Project Ares team appreciates all we learn from our students.

-We’re excited by their passion, drive, and desire to be successful!
+We’re excited by our users' passion, drive, and desire to be successful!
 Thank you Rashad, and best of success in your cybersecurity career journey.